crabnebula-dev/tauri-fuzz/docs/src/diary.md

 #### Fetching values from register does not give expected value

 - the policy "block_file_by_names" does not work
+- Windows do not use utf-8 encoding but utf-16 for strings
+    - use the `windows` crate to import correct windows type and do type conversion

 ### Tools for debugging